explaingit

 TLDR

-A curated list of privacy-respecting software alternatives to popular apps and services that track users or sell their data.
+A curated list of privacy-respecting, open-source alternatives to popular apps and services that track or sell user data, organized by category from email to VPNs.

 Mindmap